datarootsio/tf-profile/README.md

 Main features:
 - Modern CLI ([cobra](https://github.com/spf13/cobra)-based), including autocomplete
 - Read logs straight from your Terraform process (using pipe) or a log file
-- Can generate global stats, resource-level stats or vizualization
+- Can generate global stats, resource-level stats or visualizations
 - Provides many levels of granularity and aggregation, customizable outputs

 ## Installation